fun0515/MultiBarrelModel/README.md

 python MulitBarrel_Propagation.py
 ```
 ## Citation
 If you find this work useful, please cite:
-**Please raise any questions related to the code.**
+**Feel free to raise any questions related to the work.**